open-craft/terraform-scripts/modules/services/openedx/README.md

 - `route53_subdomains`: Subdomains to add as route53 records pointing to the Load Balancer
 - `lb_idle_timeout`: Load Balancer idle timeout
 - `enable_https`: If your ACM is not issued just yet or you don't need https, set this to `false`
+- `lb_ssl_security_policy`: The predefined AWS ssl policy to be used by the load balancer.
+Defaults to "ELBSecurityPolicy-2016-08"